Simple ways of getting your kids to understand money's value

 Following are five tips to help teach your child to appreciate money:

-- Open a bank account – It’s never too early to underscore the importance of savings.
-A junior account and regular reviewing of interest earned, any service charges and similar items will instill a respect for money that will be invaluable down the road
+2) Open a bank account – It’s never too early to underscore the importance of savings.
+A junior account and regular reviewing of interest earned, any service charges and similar items will instil a respect for money that will be invaluable down the road.

-- Just say “no” – Indulging your child in her every whim will not support a healthy view of money.
-Having to wait for something or saving up for a desired toy or game will make her appreciate the value of a dollar much more readily
+3) Just say “No!” – Indulging your child in her every whim will not support a healthy view of money.
+Having to wait for something or saving up for a desired toy or game will make her appreciate the value of a dollar much more readily.

-- Invest in their knowledge – Teaching simple facts about the stock market, investments and related items will instill an understanding of the volatility of the markets and economics, as well as the value of waiting to cash out.
+4) Invest in their knowledge – Teaching simple facts about the stock market, investments and related items will instil an understanding of the volatility of the markets and economics, as well as the value of waiting to cash out.
 The lesson here?
-Being patient will pay off (no pun intended) in the long run
+Being patient will pay off (no pun intended) in the long run.

 How do you teach your child about the value of money?
 What tips can you provide for other parents about this topic?